Successful lung transplant from HIV-positive donor

 Photo: Kevin Hagen/AP/TT

 The patient, a 56-year-old man, has lived with HIV for 20 years, according to a press release from NYU Langone Health Institute in New York.
-In recent years, he has had severely impaired lung function due to lung disease and was dependent on oxygen.
+In recent years, he has had severely impaired lung function due to lung disease and has been dependent on supplemental oxygen.

-In March, he received new lungs from a deceased donor who was HIV-positive.
-In the United States, it is possible to transplant organs from HIV-positive donors to recipients with HIV as part of a research program.
-Previously, liver and kidney transplants have been performed with HIV-positive donors, but this is the first with lungs.
+In March, he received new lungs from a deceased donor who was also HIV-positive.
+In the United States, it is possible to transplant organs from HIV-positive donors to recipients with HIV, as part of a research program.
+Previously, liver and kidney transplants have been performed with HIV-positive donors, but this is the first lung transplant.

-The man, who received a new liver at the same time, has been discharged from the hospital, according to Scientific American.
+The man, who also received a liver at the same time, has been discharged from the hospital, according to Scientific American.

 Loading related articles...